CyberSecuriTim/ad-configuration/README.md

 - Add the new user account you just created to the "Domain Admins" security group.
   - Right click the user (in the _ADMINS organizational unit) and select "Properties"
-    - Then select the "Member Of" tab and add this user to the "Domain Admins" security group.
+    - Then select the "Member Of" tab and add the user to the "Domain Admins" security group.

   ![image](https://github.com/user-attachments/assets/3673cecd-a452-4ea5-bdbc-86ca125efde9)